krogalev386/ef/README.md

 Some usage [examples](https://github.com/epicf/ef/wiki/Examples) are also given.

-To use Ef on Hybrilyt system you must enable following modules:
+To use Ef on Hybrilit system you must enable following modules:

 1) boost/v1.59.0-2